 The main reason for the increase in the working capital position is the current portion of term loans.
 Under NZ IFRS Council must disclose the actual loans repayable during the above periods even if the loans may be 'rolled over'.
 However, if the entity expects, and has the discretion, to refinance and roll over these loans, then it can classify the obligation as non-current.
 Council currently has three facility agreements in place (with sufficient limits) which we believe allow us to roll over those loans for those banks, at our discretion.
 However, we do not have a current facility in place with one other bank that we lend from and, therefore, any loans due for "roll over" next year under this facility must be shown as the current portion of term loans.
-The current portion of borrowings is lower than we expect to physically repay next year.
+Also, working capital has improved as the derivative financial instruments have been reclassified to non-current liabilities based on the maturities of the interest rate swaps.